 Chapter 5 offers a review of the key elements and steps involved in healthcare outbreak response.
 The chapter is arranged according to the steps typically followed in an outbreak investigation, recognizing that such steps may not occur in linear order and will depend on the precise nature and needs of the response.
-Chapter 5 also presents a review of the goals of a healthcare outbreak investigation and includes collections of resources to support and improve the healthcare-associated infection and antimicrobial resistance (HAI/AR) outbreak response.
+The chapter also reviews the goals of a healthcare outbreak investigation and includes collections of resources to support and improve the HAI/AR outbreak response.